debapriyo007/Mini-Projects/readme.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install the necessary dependencies by running the following command:

-    ```bash
-    npm install
-    ```

-4. Start the development server by running the following command:

-    ```bash
-    npm start
-    ```

-5. Open your web browser and visit `http://localhost:3000` to view the project.

 That's it!
 You should now be able to run the project locally on your machine.
 Enjoy! 🎉